tradle/multi-hyperbee/README.md

     keyEncoding: 'utf-8' | 'binary' | 'ascii', // or some abstract encoding
     valueEncoding: <same as above>
   },
-  customeMergeHandler // CRDT handler to apply changes to the Object }
+  customMergeHandler // CRDT handler to apply changes to the Object }
 ```
 ### db.put(key, storeValue)